ethereum/EIPs/EIPS/eip-draft_non-fungible_key_bound_tokens.md

 [^14]: The `_tokenId` represents the ID of the token intended to be spent.
 [^15]: The `_time` in `allowTransfer` represents the number of blocks a `transferFrom` can take place in.
 [^16]: The `_address` represents tha address that the asset will be sent too.
 [^17]: The denomination of the cryptocurrency ether (ETH), used on the Ethereum network to buy and sell goods and services is known as _GWEI_.
-[Source](<https://www.investopedia.com/terms/g/gwei-ethereum.asp#:~:text=Key%20Takeaways-,Gwei%20is%20a%20denomination%20of%20the%20cryptocurrency%20ether%20(ETH)%2C,to%20specify%20Ethereum%20gas%20prices.>)
+Source - investopedia.com/terms/g/gwei-ethereum.asp#:~:text=Key%20Takeaways-,Gwei%20is%20a%20denomination%20of%20the%20cryptocurrency%20ether%20(ETH)%2C,to%20specify%20Ethereum%20gas%20prices.
 [^18]: Security known as _Slip-39_, describes a way to securely back up a secret value using Shamir's Secret Sharing scheme.
 The secret value, called a Master Secret (MS) in SLIP-39 terminology, is first encrypted by a passphrase, producing an Encrypted Master Secret (EMS).
-[Source](https://docs.trezor.io/trezor-firmware/core/misc/slip0039.html)
+Source docs.trezor.io/trezor-firmware/core/misc/slip0039.html website.
 [^19]: The amount stolen in the USA provided by FTC reports.
 Source - ftc.gov/business-guidance/blog/2022/06/reported-crypto-scam-losses-2021-top-1-billion-says-ftc-data-spotlight website.
 [^20]: The size of FTX at the time of the collapse.
-Source - unsw.edu.au/news/2022/11/why-the-collapse-of-ftx-is-worse-than-enron#:~:text=FTX%20was%20the%20second%20largest,complete%20failure%20of%20corporate%20controls' website.
+Source - unsw.edu.au/news/2022/11/why-the-collapse-of-ftx-is-worse-than-enron#:~:text=FTX%20was%20the%20second%20largest,complete%20failure%20of%20corporate%20controls website.
 [^21]: The amount lost in the collapse of FTX.
 Source - bloomberg.com/news/articles/2022-11-10/sam-bankman-fried-s-ftx-faces-8-billion-shortfall-possible-bankruptcy?leadSource=uverify%20wall website.
 [^22]: A **Default Behaviour/s** refers to bahaviour/s present in the preexisting non-fungible _ERC-721_ standard.
 [^23]: A **Default Value/s** refer to a value/s that emulates the non-fungible _ERC-721_ **Default Behaviour/s**.